Bromley Mountain: Ticket Prices

 As of 2022, a one-day ticket to Bromley costs $89.
 Back in the early 2000s, an adult ticket cost around $50 and in the early 90s a ticket was around $35.
 During the mountain's first season, a one-day adult ticket was only $4.

 Summer Attractions

 During the summer, Bromley has a Mountain Adventure Park which includes an alpine slide, multiple trampolines, a climbing wall, mini golf, space bikes, a giant swing, a waterslide, a Kidzone fun park, and scenic chairlift rides.
 The mountain resort also has an Treetop Adventure Course with 5 different challenging courses of ropes, zip-lines, and bridges.
-Their last large attraction is the Sun Mountain Flyer, a 0.5 mi zip-line that goes up to 50 mph.
+The Sun Mountain Flyer, a 0.5 mi zip-line that goes up to 50 mph, was retired in 2024.

 Nearby Mountains

 Bromley Mountain's closest neighbors are Stratton Mountain and Magic Mountain.
 Both mountains are visible from Bromley's peak and within 20 minutes driving distance.
 Stratton has 94 trails over 600 acre of land and Magic is home to 43 trails and 135 acre.